Chapter 8. Collections and Enumerators

 including maintaining collections of objects further down the

 hierarchy.
-Our example maintains a BSTR
+Our example maintains a BSTR, representing its

 data: